sunithasomanna/ODIM/docs/README.md

 - <107> 2009-11-10T23:00:00Z 192.168.260.290 [account@1 user="admin" roleID="Administrator"][request@1 method="GET" resource="/redfish/v1/Systems" requestBody=""][response@1 responseCode=404] Operation failed

-  <blockquote> Note: <110> and <107> are priority values. </107> is the audit information log and <107> is the audit error log. </blockquote>
+  <blockquote> Note: <110> and <107> are priority values. </110> is the audit information log and <107> is the audit error log. </blockquote>

-# Security Logging
+# Security Logs

-Security logging gives information on the successful and failed user authentication and authorization attempts.
-The logs are stored in api.log and account_session.log file in odimra logs.
+Security logs provide information on the successful and failed user authentication and authorization attempts.
+The logs are stored in `api.log` and `account_session.log` files in `odimra` logs.
+Each log consists of a priority value, date and time of the log, user account and role details, and the message.

 **Samples**